kristenvaccaro/antisocial-computing/critiques.md

 The goal of writing critiques is two-fold: you will understand the reading better and you will prepare yourself to write reviews, which is a critical skill for academics.

+### Papers

+This year, all students will write critiques of the same papers.
+MS students should pick 2.
+PhD students should complete all 4.

+Due Week 3: Li “From “Time to BeReal” to “Let Me Post My BeFake:” A Case of Operationalizing Authenticity Through Design” CSCW 2025
+Due Week 5: Chuai et al. “Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?”
+CSCW 2024 Due Week 7: Wan “Hashtag Re-Appropriation for Audience Control on Recommendation-Driven Social Media Xiaohongshu (Rednote)” CHI 2025
+Due Week 9: Xiao “Let’s Influence Algorithms Together: How Millions of Fans Build Collective Understanding of Algorithms and Organize Coordinated Algorithmic Actions” CHI 2025

 ### Guidelines

 #### Content